 (For a formatted .pdf version of this article for distribution, click on the image above [or click here]).

-Citation information: Hinduja, S. & Patchin, J. (2014).
+Citation information: Hinduja, S. & Patchin, J. W. (2018).
 Responding to cyberbullying: Top ten tips for educators.
 Cyberbullying Research Center.
-Retrieved (insert date), from http://cyberbullying.org/Top-Ten-Tips-Educators-Cyberbullying-Response.pdf
+Retrieved (insert date), from https://cyberbullying.org/Top-Ten-Tips-Educators-Cyberbullying-Response.pdf

 Keywords: educators, teachers, administrators, school, response, respond, cyberbullying, tips, students